 Other Strong Woods

 Wood species that have a natural resistance to decay, like redwood, cedar, ipe, shorea, and cypress are less likely to rot due to molds and other organisms that feed on the wood.
 Marine plywood is not pressure-treated to resist decay, like pressure-treated lumber and plywood.
 This means if marine plywood will be exposed to moisture, it must be protected by a good water-resistant finish.
 If you need a material that can stand up to moisture without a protective finish, choose pressure-treated lumber or plywood rated for the expected level of exposure.

 Why Waterproof Glue?

 The main benefit of using waterproof glue in marine plywood is that if the plywood is exposed to moisture, or even very high humidity or boiling temperatures, the glue won't fail, and therefore the wood layers of the plywood won't delaminate, or fall apart.
-This is an important design characteristic if you're building, say, a boat hull with plywood.
+This is an important design characteristic if you're building a boat hull with plywood.
 If the hull's protective finish is damaged and the wood gets wet, the plywood will remain structurally intact.

 Plywood Becomes Popular

 A waterproof adhesive was invented in 1934, paving the way for plywood and its potential.
 Boats and barracks during World War II were made out of plywood.
 In the postwar building boom, plywood was used to build houses and cities across the United States.
-By 1954, the industry grew to 101 mills and production approached 4 billion square feet, according to the APA.
+By 1954, the industry grew to more than 100 mills and production approached 4 billion square feet, according to the APA.

 Good Plywood Is Different